DEFRA/fcp-dal-api/docs/auth.md

 ## External User requests

+- Set **gateway-type** header to "external"
-- A Defra ID token that contains the relevant CRN and SBI (if requesting business data) for your query.
+- A Defra ID token that contains the relevant CRN and SBI (if requesting business data) for your query sent through in the **x-forwarded-authorization** header